Holly Beckham

 Both the staff and volunteers do so much to make the process as manageable as possible.
 They do so many things to try and make fun and positivity in situations that would otherwise be scary and traumatic for the children.
 The money raised goes towards so many things, including big things like funding research, equipment, treatments and much more.
 For us, it's the small things that make a massive difference while going through treatment.

-Lily has spent many hours drawing and painting at the volunteer run art club between appointments, playing with bubbles and watching TV while having ultrasounds, receiving fun stickers for blood tests and watching staff dance to distract her, having visits from Chase from Paw Patrol (always a highlight) and playing in the Disney, music and sensory areas to unwind before a long journey home.
+Our little girl has spent many hours drawing and painting at the volunteer run art club between appointments, playing with bubbles and watching TV while having ultrasounds, receiving fun stickers for blood tests and watching staff dance to distract her, having visits from Chase from Paw Patrol (always a highlight) and playing in the Disney, music and sensory areas to unwind before a long journey home.

 Government funding only goes so far and all these things would not be possible without the additional support of charity donations.
 If you'd like to donate to help me in my challenge or leave me a message of encouragement I would be very grateful.
 I don't currently run at all, so wish me luck!